chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - View the contents of a cookbook
 - View the details of a cookbook

+#### List of Cookbooks

+In Chef Infra Server, you can view all the cookbooks of an organization.
+Each Cookbook has its latest version mentioned in the list.

+{{< figure src="/images/automate/list-of-cookbooks.png" alt="List of Cookbooks">}}

+Select any cookbook from the list to view the details of that particular cookbook.

+#### View Different Versions of Cookbooks

+To view the different versions of the cookbook:

+- Select a specific cookbook from the list.
+- The interface contains a dropdown list for versions.
+Select any version to view the details.

+{{< note >}}
+The dropdown shows the latest version of the cookbook.
+{{< /note >}}

+{{< figure src="/images/automate/view-different-versions-of-cookbook.png" alt="Versions of a Cookbook">}}

+#### Cookbook Content

+The content tab of a cookbook comprised of recipes and other optional components.
+It also contains the files or directories of the components.
+You can view the content of the file by selecting the file from the component list.

+{{< figure src="/images/automate/contents-of-a-cookbook.png" alt="Cookbook Contents">}}

+In the above image, the content of the file `default.rb` of **attributes** component is displayed.

+#### Details of a Cookbook

+Select the **Details** tab to view all the details like the requirements, usage, resources, and license of a cookbook.

+{{< figure src="/images/automate/details-of-a-cookbook.png" alt="Details of a Cookbook">}}

 ### Roles

 [Roles]({{< relref "roles" >}}) let you define patterns and processes that exist across nodes in an organization as belonging to a single job function.
 Each role consists of zero (or more) attributes and a run-list.